 - I need something visual to combat my ADD.

 Now, I’ve been using task boards for probably half a decade now.
-When you have that one stakeholder who cruises by your office or cube (constantly) and asks what you’re working on, you can point at the wall and not even look up from you monitor.
+When you have that one stakeholder who cruises by your office or cube (constantly) and asks what you’re working on, you can point at the wall and not even look up from your monitor.
 The board proves its worth just by cutting down on those people interrupting your day.
 After a while, people get used to knowing what’s going on and appreciate the transparency.
 It’s strange that I need to point that out.
 Who benefits by not embracing transparency?
 That may be a question left to the comments.

 The key difference between a Kanban board and a regular task board is a column limiting your work in progress.
 My first exposure to this was from a Scrum Master training session being led by Sanjiv Augustine.
 Sanjiv displayed a PowerPoint slide of what appeared to be a Los Angeles freeway.
-During rush-hour, the amount of vehicles coming onto the freeway are limited (by on-ramp lights).
+During rush-hour, the number of vehicles coming onto the freeway is limited (by on-ramp lights).
 This attempt to control the volume of traffic flow onto the freeway allows vehicles already on the freeway to move at a faster pace and in turn exit the freeway.
 This visual freeway analogy was like a light bulb moment for me.
 When I got back to the office and began limiting my Work In Progress (WIP), I did indeed increase my delivery rate.
 The days of multitasking are now in my past!

 Soon after I started using a Kanban, I met Jim Benson of Modus Cooperandi.
 I would describe Jim as a Kanban Sensei.
 If you ever want to know more about Kanbans, Jim’s your man.
 Go check out the Personal Kanban website.
 Though Kanban is kind of a background business process to me, I still check out the site from time to time to see how others are using Kanban.